detekt/detekt/detekt-generator/documentation/naming.md

 * `functionPattern` (default: `'^([a-z$][a-zA-Z$0-9]*)|(`.*`)$'`)

-   naming pattern (default: '^([a
+   naming pattern

 ### MatchingDeclarationName

-"If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the .kt extension appended.
+"If a Kotlin file contains a single non-private class (potentially with related top-level declarations), its name should be the same as the name of the class, with the .kt extension appended.
 If a file contains multiple classes, or only top-level declarations, choose a name describing what the file contains, and name the file accordingly.